ekkx/1secMail-Python/README.md

 You can also generate a custom email address by specifying the username and domain:

 > **Note**
-> Specifying a domain is optional.
+> Specifying a domain is optional!

 ```python
 client.custom_email(username="bobby-bob", domain="kzccv.com")